 Tips to Rehome your guinea pig, hamster, rabbit, bird, fish, snake or other pet:

-- Reach out to friends and family to see if any of them can provide a home for your pet.
+- Reach out to friends and family to see if any of they can provide a home for your pet.

 - Contact your veterinarian’s office to see if they have any suggestions.
 Sometimes they may know of a family looking to adopt your type of pet.

-- For rabbits, see expert rehoming advice at https://center.rabbit.org/rehoming-your-rabbit/
+- For rabbits, check out this expert rehoming advice!

 The bottom line, it never hurts to ask!
 Most shelters would rather work with you to find another alternative when possible!